ROCm/AMD_Hackathon/robotics/robotics_2025/README.md

    [QuickStart.md](QuickStart.md)

-2. Request a training environment with a single AMD MI300X GPU by clicking [here]().
-The process will take a few minutes to provision the GPU instance and open a [Jupyter Notebook](training-models-on-rocm.ipynb) for environment configuration and model training.
+2. Request a training environment with a single AMD MI300X GPU by clicking [here]().(will be enabled during the Hackathon) The process will take a few minutes to provision the GPU instance and open a [Jupyter Notebook](training-models-on-rocm.ipynb) for environment configuration and model training.

 3. Template of the GitHub Repo for Challenger to commit their work